-In some cases reducing certain emissions may increase others, e.g. increased homeworking will reduce commuting but potentially increase off-site energy consumption from employees' homes.
+In certain cases, reducing some emissions may increase others, e.g. increased homeworking will reduce commuting but potentially increase off-site energy consumption from employees' homes.
 Any emissions trade-offs should be recognised and fully considered in organisational planning and decision-making to ensure emissions reductions are optimised.